Angingun/learn_NLTK/README.md

 # learn_NLTK
 Notes
 - [x] This is an INCOMPLETE project.:stuck_out_tongue_winking_eye:
-- [x] There are probably some erros in the project.
+- [x] There are probably some errors in the project.